SvavaCapital/slack-watchman/README.md

 ## About Slack Watchman
 Slack Watchman is an application that uses the Slack API to find potentially sensitive data exposed in a Slack workspace, and to enumerate other useful information for red, blue and purple teams.

-More information about Slack Watchman can be found [on my blog](https://papermtn.co.uk/slack-watchman-monitoring-slack-workspaces-for-sensitive-information/).

 ### Features
 Slack Watchman looks for: